TheShadowProgramming/All-projects-web-practice/linux-and-CLI-commands/linux-keyboard-shortcuts.md

 # VS Code shortcuts
+- cltr + f to search within the given file
 - ! in a comment will make it red to read and writing TODO before a comment will highlight it orange (using the comment extension)
 - Cltr + K, Cltr + O to open any folder
 - Alt + Z for word wrapping